Using Timely Migration

 Note that what are configured are folder paths and not individual folders entities, so if a folder is renamed across two different paths, both paths will need to be configured to migrate changes before and after the rename.

 Specify how to migrate your content

-For each Timely Migration module there are a number of settings which determine how content will be migrated out of the source repository.
-Some settings are common between all modules such as identifying which labels should be migrated into TFS, while others such as specifying what Subversion (SVN) folders are used to specify labels are specific to the SVNToTFS module.
+For each Timely Migration adapter there are a number of settings which determine how content will be migrated out of the source repository.
+Some settings are common between all adapters such as identifying which labels should be migrated into TFS, while others such as specifying what Subversion (SVN) folders are used to specify labels are specific to the SVNToTFS adapter.